yogalightness/yogalightness.github.io/classes.md

 Contact: [JaneCatherine here](mailto:jane.a@yasodharayoga.org) for more information, to reserve an in person place, and for the on line link.

+Sunday 6th October

+A morning of Hidden Language of Hatha Yoga.
+10-12 TBC

+More details coming soon.

 #### Bathing in Fountains of Joy, Peace, Harmony and Healing: an afternoon of deep relaxation.